-Section Coordinators are women over 18 years old.
+Coordinators can be any adult over 18 years old.
 They should already be, or be willing to become, a member of Girlguiding.

 Do I need a qualification?

 You don't need a specific qualification to become a Coordinator and you will be provided with training on a particular subject depending on your specialism.